northbridge-sys/en-lsl-framework/README.md

 ### Is it efficient?

-The En framework is designed to be efficient in a code factoring sense - that is, by using En functions and macros, a script is not unnecessarily duplicating code that could be consolidated into a single function.

-However, En does not strive to absolutely maximize script efficiency.
+En does not strive to absolutely maximize script efficiency.
 En is intended to be human-readable and easy to maintain.

+Specifically, the En framework is designed to be efficient in a code factoring sense - that is, by using En functions, En scripts do not unnecessarily duplicate code that could be consolidated into a single function.

 Efforts are taken to use macros instead of functions where possible to reduce the overhead of so many function definitions.
-(Note that functions have not implicitly allocated 512 bytes in Mono since at least 2013; the actual amount is lower.)
+(Note that functions have not implicitly allocated 512 bytes in Mono since at least 2013.)